 Reporting Nursing Home Abuse in Tampa, FL

 If you suspect an instance of nursing home abuse, you must report the instance to the elder abuse hotline at 1-800-962-2873.
-We also strongly suggest reaching out to our Tampa nursing home abuse attorneys to discuss your rights and options regarding a civil claim.
+We also strongly suggest reaching out to our Tampa nursing home abuse lawyers to discuss your rights and options regarding a civil claim.
 An attorney can evaluate the situation, investigate your claim, and represent you in front of nursing home representatives and the state during abuse proceedings.

 At Fiol Law Group, we believe every instance of abuse represents an opportunity to stop a widespread problem in nursing homes.
 Not only does taking legal action bring you closer to a sense of justice and closure, but it may also prevent instances of abuse from happening again.
 A caretaker or facility that must pay for its wrongdoing may change caretaking policies, hiring standards, and more to prevent future incidents.
 Let us help you obtain compensation and justice for your loved one.
-Call us now (816) 223-6773 or (866) 921-7560 in Tampa, FL for a free case evaluation.
+Call us now at (816) 223-6773 or (866) 921-7560 in Tampa, FL for a free case evaluation.
 We handle all nursing home abuse lawsuits on a contingency fee basis, meaning your family only pays attorney fees if you win your case.

 Warning Signs of Nursing Home Abuse

 Uncovering nursing home abuse warning signs often takes a practiced eye.
 At Fiol Law Group, our Tampa nursing home abuse attorneys highly recommend every adult child and visitor scrutinize the facility, personnel, and patient health at every nursing home visit.
-Some warning signs are very subtle, while others indicate blatant disregard for a patient’s health.
+Some warning signs are very subtle, while others indicate a blatant disregard for a patient’s health.
 Common warning signs of abuse may include:

 - Changes in personality or emotional health